Khosrow Mirza: The trip

-Immediately after news of the death reached Tabriz, Abbas Mirza ordered fortresses to be built throughout Tabriz in case of war.
-Knowing of Khosrow Mirza's successful diplomatic negotiations with Count Paskevich, Fath-Ali Shah made a firman to Abbas Mirza in which he ordered him to send a committee led by Khosrow Mirza to Saint Petersburg to apologize to the Tsar.
+Immediately after news of Griboyedov's death reached Tabriz, Abbas Mirza ordered Tabriz to be fortified in case of a war.
+Mindful of Khosrow Mirza's successful diplomatic negotiations with Count Paskevich, Fath-Ali Shah issued a firman to Abbas Mirza in which he ordered him to send a committee led by Khosrow Mirza to Saint Petersburg to apologize to the Tsar.
 Khosrow Mirza's mission was extremely important, not only for Iranian and Russian sides but for all participants in the Great Game, therefore, figures from both sides tried to execute this mission well.
-For example, Denis Davydov, who had been at Tabriz, attempted to get Mirza a meeting with the Tsar, and enlisted the help of Count Paskevich to accomplish this goal.
+For example, Denis Davydov, who had been at Tabriz, lobbied the Tsar for a meeting with Khsorow Mirza, and enlisted the help of Count Paskevich to accomplish this goal.

-Neither sides desire another war for the last one had Iran completely devastated and Russian main army was located in the Ottoman borders.
+Neither sides desire another war.
+Iran was devastated after their defeat, and the Russian army was encamped by the Ottoman border.
 An apology, quick and efficient, would put the affair into an end, which was exactly what Nicholas I wanted.
-Thus in early April 1829, an acceptance letter with the Tsar's stamp reached Tabriz.
+Thus, in early April 1829, an acceptance letter with the Tsar's stamp reached Tabriz.
 Shortly after, a committee led by Khosrow Mirza accompanied with gifts left for Saint Petersburg.
-The committee included Mirza Mohammed Khan Zangana, Mirza Masud Garmarudi, Mirza Saleh Shirazi, Hossein Ali Beg (Khosrow Mirza's uncle), Mirza Taqi Khan Farahani (future Amir Kabir), Mirza Baba Afshar, Fazel Khan Garrusi, Mohammad Hossein Khan, Magniago de Borea (Khosrow Mirza's French tutor) and Barthélémy Semino (a French military advisor).
+The committee included Mirza Mohammad Khan Zangana, Mirza Masoud Ansari Garmrudi, Mirza Saleh Shirazi, Hossein Ali Beg (Khosrow Mirza's uncle), Mirza Taqi Khan Farahani (future Amir Kabir), Mirza Baba Afshar, Fazel Khan Garrusi, Mohammad Hossein Khan, Magniago de Borea (Khosrow Mirza's French tutor) and Barthélémy Semino (a French military advisor).

 The committee crossed the Aras River on 9 May and met Count Paskevich at Tiflis on 19 May.
-On 4 June, they left Tiflis and arrived in Moscow on 26bJuly.
+On 4 June, they left Tiflis and arrived in Moscow on 26 July.
 During the trip from Tiflis to Novgorod, they were joined by Count P. P. Sukhtelen and three translators, who were ordered to spy on Mirza.
 Once in Moscow, Khosrow Mirza visited Griboyedov's mother and shed tears with her.
+The people of Moscow admired him for this act.
 Mirza's group was housed at the Grand Kremlin Palace.
-During his time in Moscow, he visited attractions such as the Bolshoi Theater and Imperial Moscow University, and spoke to both scholars and peasants.
+During his time in Moscow, he visited attractions such as the Bolshoi Theater and Imperial Moscow University, and spoke to both scholars and commoners.
 Khosrow Mirza also met Nikolay Yusupov and had dinner with him.
-According to George Bournoutian:
+Yusupov found his inability to use knives and forks disrespectful, but still praised Khosrow Mirza and regarded him as the only Iranian prince who was deserving of a meeting with the Tsar.